mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 # Terminology

 - Transport Protocol: A protocol that can transport messages between two endpoints.
-This may represent the service offered to applications to allow them to send and receive data before encryption; and also represent the protocol that can transmit handshake data and encrypted records.
+This may represent the service offered to applications to allow them to send and receive data before encryption; and also represent the protocol that can transmit control data and encrypted records.

-- Handshake Protocol: A protocol that can validate and authenticate endpoints, encrypt and authenticate its negotiation, and ultimately generate keying material.
+- Control Protocol: A protocol that performs a cryptographic handshake and, in addition, can validate and authenticate endpoints, encrypt and authenticate its negotiation, and ultimately generate keying material.

 - Record Protocol: A protocol that can use keying material to transform messages.
 A record will generally add a frame around application data, and authenticate and/or encrypt the data.

-- Keying Material: One or more pre-shared keys that can be used to encrypt and authenticate data, generated by a handshake protocol and used by a record protocol.
+- Keying Material: A shared secret from which pre-shared keys can be derived and subsequently used to encrypt and authenticate data, generated by a control protocol and used by a record protocol.

 # Protocol Interfaces

-In traditional models in which the protocols are not separated out into the three elements of handshake, record, and transport protocols, there are two basic approaches to the interactions:
+In traditional models in which the protocols are not separated out into the three elements of control, record, and transport protocols, there are two basic approaches to the interactions:

-1. The transport protocol provides data to the security protocol and gets back an encrypted version of the data to be sent (handshake and record protocols are combined)
+1. The transport protocol provides data to the security protocol and gets back an encrypted version of the data to be sent (control and record protocols are combined).
-2. The security protocol provides keying material to the transport protocol, and the transport protocol is responsible for encrypting data (transport and record protocols are combined)
+2. The security protocol provides keying material to the transport protocol, and the transport protocol is responsible for encrypting data (transport and record protocols are combined).

 By teasing apart all three portions as separate protocols, there end up being six interface points: